bencher run CLI Subcommand

 However, if the benchmark harness outputs to a file then the --file

-option must also be used to specify the output file path.
+must also be used to specify the output file path.

 The benchmark command can be run multiple times using the --iter